+Each facilitator is limited to a single download of these training materials.
+These materials are strictly limited for use by this facilitator.

 SOCIAL STYLE, The Social Intelligence Company, The Creator of SOCIAL STYLE and TRACOM are registered trademarks of the TRACOM Corporation.
 SOCIAL STYLE Model is a trademark of the TRACOM Corporation.

-No part of this report may be reproduced, transmitted or stored in any form or by any means, electronic or mechanical, without prior written permission from The TRACOM Corporation. © Copyright 2012, 2018, 2019, 2020, 2022 The TRACOM Corporation.
-(303) 470-4900 - (800) 221-2321 (U.S. only)tracom.com Version 4.0 100073-DGT
+No part of this report may be reproduced, transmitted or stored in any form or by any means, electronic or mechanical, without prior written permission from The TRACOM Corporation.

-TABLE OF CONTENTS PAGE Introduction Glossary.....
-History and Development.....
-2 2 The SOCIAL STYLE Profile.....
-Development of the SOCIAL STYLE Profile - Enhanced 4 5 Scientific Standards.....
-Development of SOCIAL STYLE® v3 Profile 6 Relevance of Previous Research 7 7 Image.....
-Psychometric Properties 8 Reliability.....
-8 10 Validity.....
-Norms 12 Historical Research.....
-13 13 Self and Other Perception.....
-14 Interrater Reliability Interrater Agreement 15 Retest Reliability.....
-16 18 Retest Reliability of Similar Instruments.....
-Retest Reliability Summary.....
-19 20 Versatility.....
-Versatility and Emotional Intelligence.....
-20 SOCIAL STYLE Compared to Myers-Briggs and DiSC......
-21 22 Versatility and Performance.....
-28 Impact of SOCIAL STYLE 28 Sales Impact.....
-29 Leadership Impact.....
-30 Demographic Comparisons.....
-32 References
+© Copyright 2012, 2018, 2019, 2020, 2022, 2024 The TRACOM Corporation.
+(303) 470-4900 - (800) 221-2321 (U.S. only)

+tracom.com

+Version 4.1

+TABLE OF CONTENTS

+Introduction 1

+Glossary 1

+History and Development 2

+The SOCIAL STYLE Profile 2

+Development of the SOCIAL STYLE Profile - Enhanced 4

+Scientific Standards 5

+Development of SOCIAL STYLE [®] v3 Profile 6

+Previous Research 7

+Psychometric Properties 7

+Reliability 8

+Validity 14

+Norms 16

+Demographic Comparisons 17

+Historical Research 20

+Self and Other Perception 20

+Interrater Reliability 21

+Interrater Agreement 22

+Versatility 23

+Versatility and Emotional Intelligence 23

+SOCIAL STYLE Compared to Myers-Briggs and DiSC 24

+Versatility and Performance 25

+Impact of SOCIAL STYLE 31

+Sales Impact 32

+Leadership Impact 32

+References 33

+PAGE